gwu-cs-os/resources/system-setup/multipass.md

 -   KVM and the ability to support snapd

+Note that if you're already running Ubuntu, there is no reason to do anything more!
+Just use your own system.

 ## Installation Instructions

-If you want to use your own technique to install a VM with Ubuntu 20 LTS, feel free to.
+If you want to use your own technique to install a VM with Ubuntu 22 LTS, feel free to.
 If want a guided means of doing so, see below.
 Note, we're still looking for a way to do this with Apple M1 chips.